 On the scorers page, click the Communal tab to show only the scorers that are available to all users of Quepid.
 Click the Custom tab to show only scorers that you have created and shared with a team.
 To create a new scorer, click the Add New button.
 The New Scorer window will be shown.

 Why would you create a custom scorer?

-It's impossible to create a pre-set list of scorers that will apply to everyone's use-case.
-Organization's search is all different and will likely need to be measured by different scorers.
-Quepid provides the ability for you to create a custom scorer.
+It is impossible to create a universal pre-set list of scorers that will apply to every possible use-case for search.
+Each organization's search system is going to be a unique case with a unique set of data and a unique set of requirements for what success looks like for the people using the system, and so it is likely that each organization's search team will need to be able to measure the quality of their results by a unique set of scorers, and quite possibly create one or more custom scorers that act differently than any of the default scorers do.
+It is for this reason that Quepid provides the ability for you to create a custom scorer.
 The most common scenario for needing to do so is because you need an @k scorer that isn't @10.

 Tip!
 In the case of a custom @k scorer, you can simply clone the default @10 scorer and then update the k parameter.

 It can be helpful to view an explanation of the query.
 Clicking the Explain Query button will open a window showing the query explanation.
 The explanation gives insight into how the query parameters and how the query was parsed.

 Often, when iterating on a query to improve search relevance, we will encounter search results that our human raters have not given judgments.
 This is because our revised queries are bringing back documents that were not in the original searches.
 This is normal and expected.
 However, what if we know a document is relevant for a query but it is not being returned?
 We can use the find and rate missing documents feature.